henrikgrankvist/syratomten/README.md

 # Syratomten Cup Result calculation
-WIll try to make it work with the Google API
+Integrates with Google API to create calulcate score for the training race "Syratomten".